An Outpost of Progress: Plot

-The story deals with two European men, named Kayerts and Carlier, who are assigned to a trading post in a remote part of the African Jungle.
-There they take part in ivory trading, hoping to financially benefit the company as well as themselves.
+The story deals with two European men, named Kayerts and Carlier, who are assigned to a trading post in a remote part of the African jungle.
+There they take part in ivory trading, seeking financial benefit both for the company and for themselves.
 With no specific tasks or important things to be done, they both become increasingly isolated and demoralized as time goes by.
 At one point in the story, the native Makola, serving as Kayerts and Carlier's bookkeeper, initiates an exchange of slaves for ivory.
 Initially Kayerts and Carlier are stunned and scandalized by the idea, yet eventually they accept the deal and aid Makola for his huge profit.
-Both men are plagued by disease and grow very weak physically towards the end of the story.
-Finally, a seemingly trivial matter – sugar – sparks an irrational, uncontrolled and violent conflict between them, and ends tragically as Kayerts accidentally shoots and kills Carlier.
+Both men are plagued by disease and grow very weak physically toward the end of the story.
+Finally, a seemingly trivial matter—sugar—sparks an irrational, uncontrolled, and violent conflict between them, which ends tragically as Kayerts accidentally shoots and kills Carlier.
 At the end of the story, just when the company steamboat approaches the station two months later than it should have, Kayerts hangs himself out of desperation.

 Background

 Conrad, who favored the journal Cosmopolis to publish his early work, came into conflict with the editors over what they considered the excessive length of “An Outpost of Progress.”
-Conrad wrote a confident on the matter:
+Conrad wrote a confidant on the matter: